RisingBoneS/tomcat-puppetbase/README.md

 puppet agent -t

-All done you should have a fully working MySQL Server with a database and backups.
+All done you should have a fully working Tomcat Server running Jenkins.